 The business contact information and other data we collect and process are an integral part of our products and services.
 Regulators around the world have adopted or proposed requirements regarding the collection, use, transfer, security, storage, destruction, and other processing of personal data.
-In recent years, there has been an increase in attention to and regulation of data protection and data privacy across the globe, including the FTC's increasingly active approach to enforcing data privacy in the United States, as well as the enactment of European Union's General Data Protection Regulation ("GDPR"), which took effect in May 2018, the United Kingdom's transposition of GDPR into its domestic laws following the United Kingdom's exit from the European Union ("Brexit") in January 2021, China's enactment of the Data Security Law ("DSL") and the Personal Information Protection Law ("PIPL"), which took effect September 2021 and November 2021, respectively, and the California Consumer Privacy Act ("CCPA"), which took effect in January 2020.
-Additionally, new state privacy laws will become effective in 2023, including the California Privacy Rights Act of 2020 ("CPRA"), effective January 1, 2023, which will expand the CCPA, Virginia's Consumer Data Protection Act, and the Colorado Privacy Act.
+In recent years, there has been an increase in attention to and regulation of data protection and data privacy across the globe, including the FTC's increasingly active approach to enforcing data privacy in the United States, as well as the enactment of European Union's General Data Protection Regulation ("GDPR"), which took effect in May 2018, the United Kingdom's transposition of GDPR into its domestic laws following the United Kingdom's exit from the European Union ("Brexit") in January 2021, China's enactment of the Data Security Law ("DSL") and the Personal Information Protection Law ("PIPL"), which took effect September 2021 and November 2021, respectively, the California Privacy Rights Act of 2020 ("CPRA"), which took effect January 1, 2023 and expanded the California Consumer Privacy Act ("CCPA"), and Virginia's Consumer Data Protection Act.
+Additionally, new state privacy laws will become effective in 2023, including the Colorado Privacy Act, the Utah Consumer Privacy Act, and the Connecticut Data Privacy Act.
+At the federal level, the American Data Privacy and Protection Act was introduced in 2022, which aims to establish a comprehensive privacy regime including many of the concepts found in other state and federal privacy bills and laws, such as consent requirements for entities providing services to the public that collect, store, process, use, or otherwise control sensitive personal information.
+The FTC has also undertaken proposed rulemaking regarding commercial surveillance and data security, which is intended to address harms to consumers arising from lax data security or commercial surveillance practices.
 Furthermore, other data privacy or data protection laws or regulations are under consideration in other jurisdictions, both in the form of entirely new laws such as in India, and in the form of updates to existing privacy laws, such as in Canada and Australia.
 Laws such as these give rise to an increasingly complex set of compliance obligations on us, as well as on many of our customers.
-These laws are not uniform in the way they define and treat certain data types, including business-to-business data, biometric data or so called "sensitive" data and we must often tailor our consumer notices, compliance programs and responses to data subject access requests to account for the differences between applicable laws.
-These laws impose restrictions on our ability to gather personal data and provide such personal data to our customers, provide individuals with the ability to opt out of such personal data collection, and place downstream obligations on our customers relating to their use of the information we provide.
+These laws are not uniform in the way they define and treat certain data types, including business-to-business data, biometric data or so called "sensitive" data and we must often update our consumer notices and adapt our compliance programs to account for the differences between applicable laws.
+These laws impose restrictions on our ability to gather personal data and provide such personal data to our customers, provide individuals with additional rights around their personal data, and place downstream obligations on our customers relating to their use of the information we provide.